VincentToups/GenerativeMusicLectureV2/README.md

     }

 For two notes this table has 49 entries.
-Its tedious to write down this these all by hand, but luckily we have a programming language:
+Its tedious to write down these all by hand, but luckily we have a programming language:

     /** given a bunch of arrays, generate all combinations of elements from each */ function combinations(){